will-hossack/Poptics/docs/vector.rst

 methods to simplfy their use.
 These classes are used throughout the poptics package but can also be used as stand alone classes for other applications.

-Note these vector classes are all interally hand coded and do not use Numpy.
+These vector classes are all interally hand coded and do not use Numpy which significantly imporve efficiency.

 Vector2d Class
 ==============